santaklouse/HestiaCP-API/README.md

 $client->testAuthorization(); // bool

 ```

-You can simply send one of prepared commands (or you can write own command - must implements `HestiaCP\Command\ICommand` )
+You can simply send one of prepared commands (or you can write your own command, just be sure to implement `HestiaCP\Command\ICommand` )

 ```php

 $command = new SomeCommand();

 $response = $client->send($command);

 echo $response->getResponseText();